-It was during IT that I wanted to start writing.
+While reading IT I began to think about writing.
 My first story was called “Vengeance”, a 26-page cauldron into which I stirred everything from aliens to devil worshippers.
-Truth be told, it was pretty poor, but I fell in love.
-I wrote more short stories, all horror or supernatural, some of which weren’t bad at all.
-A dream had been born.
-I wanted to be a writer.
+Truth be told, it was pretty poor, but I fell hopelessly in love.
+I wrote more short stories, all horror or supernatural, some of which weren’t too bad.
+A dream had been born—I wanted to be a writer.

-Meanwhile, I had developed a bit of a questionable fascination with serial killers.
+Meanwhile, I’d developed a somewhat worrying interest in serial killers.
 Vampires had always been my favourite horror creature, so it was probably only natural.
 The big difference, of course, is that serial killers exist.
 They walk among us.
 They look like us.
-Men like Jeffrey Dahmer and Ted Bundy intrigued me greatly.
+Men like Jeffrey Dahmer and Ted Bundy fascinated me.
 I wanted to know why they were like that.
 And that was when I began reading true crime books.

-Obviously I would start writing about serial killers.
+Naturally, I would start writing about serial killers.
 I studied Psychology and Criminology at the University of South Africa.
 Psychology was fascinating and I also completed an honours degree.
-And then I set out to write my first crime novel.
+Then I set out to write my first crime novel.
 And discovered that getting it published was not so easy …

 The But Years.
-Reports from publishers started with some compliments before moving on to the inevitable “but”.
+Letters from publishers followed a similar pattern, starting with some compliments before moving on to the inevitable “but”.
 The twist.
 And never for the better.